 It shows various modes of behavior (states) of the system and also shows the transitions from one state to another state in the system.
 It also provides the details of how the system behaves due to the consequences of external events.
 It represents the behavior of a system by presenting its states and the events that cause the system to change state.
 It also describes what actions are taken due to the occurrence of a particular event.

 - Process Specification:

 It stores the description of each function present in the data flow diagram.
 It describes the input to a function, the algorithm that is applied for the transformation of input, and the output that is produced.
 It also shows regulations and barriers imposed on the performance characteristics that are applicable to the process and layout constraints that could influence the way in which the process will be implemented.

 It stores additional information about the control aspects of the software.
 It is used to indicate how the software behaves when an event occurs and which processes are invoked due to the occurrence of the event.
 It also provides the details of the processes which are executed to manage events.

 - Data Object Description:

-It stores and provides the complete knowledge about a data object present and used in the software.
-It also gives us the details of attributes of the data object present in Entity Relationship Diagram.
-Hence, it incorporates all the data objects and its attributes.
+It stores and provides complete knowledge about a data object present and used in the software.
+It also gives us the details of attributes of the data object present in the Entity Relationship Diagram.
+Hence, it incorporates all the data objects and their attributes.